-As the Deputy Director, Amanda provides strategic leadership for 501 Commons, stewarding our collaborative and quality-focused culture and overseeing internal operations and the Financial Services program.
+As the Deputy Director, Amanda provides strategic leadership for 501 Commons by stewarding our collaborative and quality-focused culture and overseeing internal operations and the Financial Services program.

 A native of Washington, Amanda originally hails from Spokane.
-From early career days as an AmeriCorps member in Denver, she spent eight years on the front lines, working on issues of food insecurity, poverty, and homelessness before returning to Washington to join the 501 Commons team in 2012.
+From starting her career as an AmeriCorps member in Denver, she spent eight years working on issues of food insecurity, poverty, and homelessness before returning to Washington to join the 501 Commons team in early 2012.

-Fun fact: This lifelong nonprofit enthusiast got her start volunteering at the age of just six years old, and her daughter was volunteering by the age of three.
+Fun fact: This lifelong nonprofit enthusiast started volunteering at the age of just six years old, and her daughter was volunteering by the age of three.